CHAM16306/Pheasant-Project/README.md

 #genomic data: look for paper on captive bred populations
 #paper might have link to genomic data

 #taxonomically different? compare if same demographic history
+#look for genomic rad data!! (we would use same filters --see bobbie)
+#Molecular ecology journal
+#long term project soay sheep inbreeding (maybe rad data)
+#reed warblers
+#katherine csillery : test on different measure of inbreeding

+##check that heterozygosity not higher than 0.6
+#What are inbreeding analysis actually measuring
+#Ask Bobbie for notes